xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 way, if you happen to hold a different opinion and would prefer a different option, you can choose it instead.
 You  now  have  the background  to  do  that.
 I guess the important thing to note is that  nothing  we  do  here  is  cast  in  concrete.
-When YOU'RE designing YOUR language, you should feel free to do it YOUR way.
+When _you're_ designing _your_ language, you should feel free to do it _your_ way.

 Many of you may be asking at this point: Why bother starting over from  scratch?
 We had a working subset of KISS as the outcome of